 - jetkins continuous integration server system requirements

-- jenkins server requirements windows
+- jenkins requirements management

 - deploy jekins with perforce